-Ms. Dobbs advised that while MAC members are free to give their personal opinion on a matter that is within the jurisdiction of the committee, outside of the meeting setting, she cautioned that care should be taken in doing so and that the member should make it clear that they are speaking as individuals and not as members of the MAC.
+Ms. Dobbs advised that while MAC members are free to give their personal opinion on a matter that is within the jurisdiction of the committee, outside of the meeting setting, she cautioned that care should be taken in doing so and that the member should make it clear that they are speaking as an individual and not as a member of the MAC.
 She provided another example: